KarlScheibelhofer/java-crypto-tools/README.md

 Many software products use PEM (see [RFC 7468](https://www.rfc-editor.org/rfc/rfc7468)) as format for cryptographic keys and certificates.
 PEM format, as known in OpenSSL and many system based on it, is one of the most versatile formats for this type of data.
 If you get keys or certificates, it is most likely that you get it in PEM format.
-To use it in Java, you typically had to import it in a Java keystore of type JKS or PKCS12.
+To use it in Java, you typically had to import it in a Java keystore of type `JKS` or `PKCS12`.
 With this library, this conversion is no longer required.
 You can read and write PEM files directly without the need for conversion.